 Your tasks are:

-Help in the distribution the software being built by simplifying existing install procedures and to conceive new means to easily distribute the software built during the project.
+Help in the distribution the software being built by simplifying existing installation procedures and to conceive new means to easily distribute the software built during the project.

 Complete well-defined coding tasks (mainly in Java and Python).